Locating a Mining Claim/Site

 You must file your mining claim/site location notice with the BLM, California State Office, within 90 days from the date of location of the claim or site and you must also file with the County Recording Office.

-All new locations must be accompanied by the required fees of a $15 service charge, $34 location fee, and a $140 for every 20 acres or portion thereof for maintenance fees for the first year of location.
+All new locations must be accompanied by the required fees of a $20 processing fee, $34 location fee, and a $140 for every 20 acres or portion thereof for maintenance fees for the first year of location.
 Claims will expire September 1st, if you do not do your annual filings.

 On or before September 1 of each year, you must file a maintenance fee payment of $140 for every 20 acres or portion thereof, or a wavier which states you will do the labor for the next year.
 There are no fees to file the waiver.
 You must file either a Notice of Intent to Hold or an Affidavit of Assessment Work each year with the County on or before September 30 AND with the BLM on or before December 30.